zinzy/zinzy.website-v3/content/page/About.md

 I'm pleased you have reached my [world wide web homepage](/site).
 This is a home for soft stances, lived experiences, and critical notes on the things I hold dear.
 No highlight reel, no likes, no follow button.
 Just my appreciation for the web, [my excessive curiousity](/im-neurodivergent), and the words I choose to make sense of it all.

-Before you dive in, you may be looking for a way to [say hello](/hello), [follow this site](/follow), or check out what I'm up to right [now](/now).
+Before you dive in, you may be looking for a way to [say hello](/hello), [follow this site](/site#follow), or check out what I'm up to right [now](/now).

 ### I'm a Product Designer of 17 years, specialized in making software for people at work.

 I taught myself to build websites in elementary school [in the late nineties](/museum), and began working from my one-person design studio when I turned 18.
 I had entirely different plans for my future, but in the meantime, I've found a very satisfying home in Information Technology.

 I've worked as a designer, researcher, strategist, product manager, and design manager.
 Right now, I'm living the dream at [Gerimedica](https://gerimedica.nl).
-If you'd like to learn more about the type of work I'm doing at the moment, please visit [Work & Play](/work-and-play).
+If you'd like to learn more about the type of work I'm doing at the moment, please visit [Work](/work).

 I hold a B.A. in Linguistics & Literature from Utrecht University, and dropped out of Theological Seminary after a year of being the only queer Black person there.
 I think I'm still saving my Master's degree for Divinity School.